profiq/slack-open-poll/README.md

     }
   }
   ```
   - Paste your URL from Firebase Console Functions into fields with `INSERT-URL`, make sure it ends with `slack/events`it should look like
     -  `https://europe-west3-your-project-name.cloudfunctions.net/slack/events`
+    -   with ngrok should be like`https://5b42e2aa8f30.ngrok-free.app/slack-open-poll/us-central1/slack/events`
   - Click **Save Changes**
   - Now go to **Features/OAuth & Permissions** and click `Reinstal to your-workspace`
   - And you are done!